nyaruka/goflow/docs/md/expressions.md

 ## code(text)

-Returns the numeric code for the first character in `text`, it is the inverse of char
+Returns the UNICODE code for the first character of `text`.

+It is the inverse of [char](expressions.html#function:char).

 ```objectivec